Laawaris (1981 film): Plot

 In 1951 Vidya (Raakhee) is a famous singer and she is in love with Ranvir Singh (Amjad Khan), a leading businessman.
 She discovers she is pregnant with his child but Ranvir Singh wants it to be aborted.
 Vidya who doesn't want to abort her child decides to break up with Ranvir Singh and she leaves with her brother without informing Ranvir Singh.
 Vidya dies while giving birth to a baby boy but her brother takes away the baby and gives it to his driver, Gangu Ganpat, asking it to be killed.
-Meanwhile, Gangu Ganpat, a drunkard decides to raise the baby on his own instead of killing with the intention of making some money with the help of baby.
+Meanwhile, Gangu Ganpat, a drunkard decides to raise the baby on his own instead of killing it with the intention of making some money with the help of the baby.
 He names the baby as Heera.
 30 years later in 1981 when a grown-up Heera (Amitabh Bachchan) refuses to give Gangu liquor, an angry Gangu reveals his status as an orphan and an angry Heera leaves him.

 Heera gets a job in a factory which is owned by Mahendar Singh (Ranjeet), who happens to be the son of Ranvir Singh (with his legally wedded wife and half-brother of Heera).
 It is shown that Ranvir Singh leads an unhappy life with his wife in an estate.
 He feels guilty about his betrayal to Vidya thinking she is dead.

 Once employed at Mahendar Singh's factory, Heera understands that workers are not paid properly in Mahendar Singh's factory and decides to fight against it which angers Mahendar Singh.
 Mohini (Zeenat Aman) the daughter of Kailashnath, falls in love with Heera without knowing his true identity.
 Mahendar Singh transfers Heera to work in his estate present at a hill station with plans of killing him.
 Heera meets Ranvir Singh in the estate and gets into his good books.
 During a function, Mahendar Singh plans to kill Heera, but accidentally Ranvir Singh gets hurt.
 In the climax Ranvir Singh accepts Heera as his legitimate son and unites with his whole family.